Ground meat and rice are traditional yet barley, lentils, quinoa and pine nuts are great pepper stuffings too!

 Mini Peppers

-I don’t remember seeing these adorable, sweet, mini peppers growing up.
 They taste more gentle than bell peppers and the color is not lost when cooking.

-These mini peppers have little inside to clean out, so prepping them to stuff is fast and easy; simply cut the tops (save to cover), pull out the string that has a few seeds and you are ready to stuff.
+Simply cut the tops (save to cover), pull out the string that has a few seeds, and you are ready to stuff.

 Make sure to cook the stuffing you will use, beans, lentils, rice, barley or meat, because once these delicate peppers are stuffed, they only take about ten-minutes in the oven to soften them, and warm the filling.